-Ben is French cheese so fondue is traditional for him and close to his heart.
+My fondue favorites are the classics; cheese and chocolate.
+You can never go wrong with them.
+Ben is French, so cheese fondue is traditional for him and close to his heart.
 Comté is one of my favorite cheeses so I use mostly that for cheese fondue.
 I also like to mix in Tomme de Savoie for extra kick and Emmental for a creamy rich texture.
-For dipping we often stick with the classics, cubes of brioche and boiled potatoes.
+For dipping, we often stick with the classics: cubes of brioche and boiled potatoes.
 Sometimes I also use vegetables, meats, and pasta and have fun with creative ways to present them.

-For special dinners we pop open 'reserve' bottles we've saved for special occasions.
+For special dinners, we pop open 'reserve' bottles we've saved for special occasions.
 We start with bubbly, enjoying it as we prep in the kitchen, then moving to wine for the meal.
 Then there's a delicious hot drink at the end of the meal.
-Like many chocolate lovers, I enjoy experiencing chocolate with all my senses and a homemade hot chocolate—seeing that you have chocolate on hand—for me is the perfect way to end the meal.
+Like many chocolate lovers, I enjoy experiencing chocolate with all my senses and a homemade hot chocolate—seeing that you have chocolate on hand—for me—is the perfect way to end the meal.

 Setting the Scene

 While we are prepping together in the kitchen, I love to set the scene.
 We choose a fun playlist.
 (My current favorite is Spotify's Billie Holiday radio).
 And of course, we crack open a nice bottle of wine to enjoy as we cook.
 For an extra special, romantic Valentine table, I use gift cards as little love notes that I incorporate into the setting.
 Also, I make sure we have some photos of the wonderful memories we have shared nearby.
 I collect and keep them in glass photo boxes.
 Having them around makes for rich conversation during the meal.